IBM/aspera-cli/docs/README.erb.md

 - `max` : maximum number of items to retrieve (stop pages when the maximum is passed)
 - `pmax` : maximum number of pages to request (stop pages when the maximum is passed)
 - `page` : native API parameter, in general do not use (added by <%=tool%>)
-- `per_page` : native API parameter, number of items par API call, in general do not use
+- `per_page`: native API parameter, number of items per API call, in general do not use
 - Other specific parameters depending on resource type.

 Both `max` and `pmax` are processed internally in <%=tool%>, not included in actual API call and limit the number of successive pages requested to API.